groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 4.5.13 (2026-07-10) =
-* TWEAKED Removed the sitewide review nag and replaced it with a dashboard specific, less intrusive request.
+* TWEAKED Removed the sitewide review nag and replaced it with a dashboard-specific, less intrusive request.
 * SECURITY Fixed non-required dropdown and radio fields not validating inputs correctly.
+Credit to Artus KG for practicing responsible disclosure.

 = 4.5.12 (2026-07-09) =
 * FIXED Broken user role filter.